-At the end of my visit – I had just completed a three-week trek from Upper Mustang down the Phu Valley – I spent two nights in Bhaktapur.
-It was a good choice; I got the quiet of the town instead of the traffic and pollution of Kathmandu.
+At the end of my visit – I had just completed a three-week trek from Upper Mustang down the Phu Valley – instead of spending my last two days in Kathmandu, I stayed in Bhaktapur.
+It was a good choice; I got the quiet of the town instead of the traffic and pollution of the capital.
 The place I stayed at was the Peacock Guesthouse on Tachapal Tol, an area of the town I had not visited before.

-Tachapal predates the other squares in the city and goes back to the 1300’s; the building with the Peacock in it is of the same age – an example of classical Newari construction.
+Tachapal predates the other squares in the city and goes back to the 1300s; the building with the Peacock Guesthouse in it is of the same age – an example of classical Newari construction.

 At the top of the square is the main attraction – the Dattatreya Mandir.
-Dattatreya built int he 1420s when Bhaktapur was still the capital of a kingdom ruled by Yaksha Malla, which controlled the entire valley.
+Dattatreya built in the 1420s when Bhaktapur was still the capital of a kingdom ruled by Yaksha Malla, who controlled the entire valley.

 In front of it is a pillar with a winged Garuda figure on top.
 The Garuda faces the two human figures – the very same wrestlers I saw at the Nyatapola in Taumadhi Tol.